stormchaserroleplaying/heroesinthestorm/TheBasics/Resistance/index.md

 > *"I'll resist losing the opportunity by grappling her as she attacks.
 She can stab me, but I don't want to let her escape."*

 Once you decide to resist a consequence and roll, you suffer the stress indicated.
 You can't roll first and see how much stress you'll take, then decide whether or not to resist.

-## Armour
-If you have a type of armor that applies to the situation, you can mark an armor box to reduce or avoid a consequence, instead of rolling to resist.

-> Alaris is taking level 2 harm, "Cut to the Ribs", and the fight isn't even over yet, so Nick decides to use Alaris's armour to reduce the harm.
-He marks the armour box and the harm becomes level 1, "Bruised".
-If Alaris was wearing heavy armour, he could mark a second armor box and reduce the harm again, to zero.

-When an armor box is marked, it can’t be used again until it’s restored.
-All of your armor is restored when you choose your **load** for the next score.
-See **Loadout**.

-## Death
-There are a couple of ways for a PC to die:
-* If they suffer level 4 fatal harm and they don’t resist it, they die. *Sometimes this is a choice a player wants to make, because they feel like it wouldn’t make sense for the character to survive or it seems right for their character to die here.
-* If they need to record harm at level 3 and it’s already filled, they suffer a catastrophic consequence, which might mean sudden death (depending on the circumstances).

-When your character dies, you can create a new adventuer to play.
-Maybe you "promote" one of the party's NPC allies to a PC, or create a brand-new character who joins the party.